digital-asset/canton/UNRELEASED.md

 In the ledger api protobufs we used strings to represent the offset of a participant.
 The integer approach replaces string representation in:
 - OffsetCheckpoint message: with int64
-- CompletionStreamRequest message of command completion service: with optional int64.
+- CompletionStreamRequest message of command completion service: with int64.
-  - If specified, it must be a valid absolute offset (positive integer).
+  - If specified, it must be a valid absolute offset (positive integer) or zero (ledger begin offset)..
   - If not set, the ledger uses the ledger begin offset instead.
-- GetLedgerEndResponse message: with optional int64
+- GetLedgerEndResponse message: with int64
-  - If specified, it is a valid absolute offset (positive integer).
+  - It will always be a non-negative integer.
-  - If not set, it denotes the participant begin offset (there are no transactions yet).
+  - If zero, the participant view of the ledger is empty.
+  - If positive, the absolute offset of the ledger as viewed by the participant.
-- GetLatestPrunedOffsetsResponse message: with optional int64
+- GetLatestPrunedOffsetsResponse message: with int64
-  - If specified, it is a valid absolute offset (positive integer).
+  - If positive, it is a valid absolute offset (positive integer).
-  - If not set, no pruning has happened yet.
+  - If zero, no pruning has happened yet.
 - SubmitAndWaitForUpdateIdResponse message: with int64
 - PruneRequest message (prune_up_to): with int64
 - Reassignment, TransactionTree, Transaction and Completion (offset, deduplication_offset) message: with int64